mou23/JUnit-Demo/README.md

 This project demonstrates the use of JUnit for unit testing

 Steps
-1. Import the project into eclipse.
+1. Import the project in eclipse.
 2. Run ScientificCalculatorTest.java as JUnit Test